Monday, May 17, 2010

 Part of the Occidental use to be a brothel, evidence of a porch once overlooking the street can be seen.
-Porches were important because the whores would lean over displaying their merchandise no doubt to the men below.
-The owner, Dawn, had two loosely gray braids on both side of her face and she was nice and encouraged me to look at the historic quilt collection upstairs.
+The owner who had two loose braids on both side of her face was nice and encouraged me to look at the historic quilt collection upstairs.
 I inquired about what ghosts lived there and she grinned, I knew a good story was coming.

-“There was a prostitute who had a daughter who died of cholera in the the NW wing where the brother was, she was just a child.
-Some times people can feel her tapping her fingers on their backs, but on guest really got to meet her.
-He gave me the creeps as soon as he walked in."
-She made a face and imitated shivering.
-"I've never felt creeped out by any guests, only him.
+“There was a woman's daughter who died of cholera in the the NW wing where the brothel was, she was just a child.
+Some times people can feel her tapping her fingers on their backs, but one guest really got to meet her.
 His hunting party was snowed in, down in Denver so he was the first and only one to arrive.
 The whole northwest wing was empty except for him because the other rooms were held for those stuck in Denver.
 He was the guide, a mountain man, so when he called up screaming around 3am I knew why.
 He said that something was trying to pull his covers off the bed and they were throwing things around the room.
 I went upstairs, found his covers on the floor and the stuff on the dresser on the floor too.
-The little girl ghost picked up something about him, maybe he was a wife beater or a pedophile.
-A prostitutes daughter wouldn't of had a good life, so she saw fit to attack the poor man."

-With that story in mind I walked up creaky wooden stairs in the brick building, the phone call completely forgotten about.
+With that story in mind I walked up creaky wooden stairs in the brick building.
 I looked at the quilts, my favorite made from men's work shirts.
 Old boots with the tiniest ankles belonged to the former owner, her clothes also on display.
 I looked down the dark hallway of the northwest wing and felt a little dizzy, it might have been fear.
 I went down the other wing and loved the outlaw room with a river view and brick exposed wall.

-Many outlaws have stayed there, the Hole-In-The-Wall, Tom Horn, and many others like Teddy Roosevelt, Calamity Jane, and Buffalo Bill.
-I want to write historical fiction, so I have several books about pioneer women from the area, checked out on my ex's library card in Gillette.
+Many outlaws have stayed there, the Hole-In-The-Wall Gang, Tom Horn, and many others like Teddy Roosevelt, Calamity Jane, and Buffalo Bill.
+I want to write historical fiction, so I have several books about pioneer women from the area.
 I just started reading one about Martha James (Bull), and she was married in this hotel in May 1883.
 I read that tonight!
 Like a new word learned then heard everywhere, the Occidental Hotel keeps reveling itself to me.
-I wonder what importance this hotel holds for me.
-Then I think of Dawn from Sheriden and feel like I was meant to meet her and the Occidental for some unknown reason.
+I wonder what importance this hotel will have in my future, I feel like I was meant to come to the Occidental for some unknown reason.
 Buffalo, Wyoming might be my home.